Ucnt/cloud-vendor-ip-ranges/README.md

 ]
 ```

-These json object is then saved to vendor_ranges.json
+This json object is then saved to vendor_ranges.json

 Once the ranges are cached, you can call is_in_vendor_subnet to check if an IP is in any cloud vendor subnet.